top of page

 Emma Steger is a self-taught maker who emphasises sustainability, reusing and reforming wood, often gleaned from unexpected sources.
 Emma’s process begins with what she finds.

-While Emma continues to enjoy the creative challenge of making for her 'Off My Tree' range, she finds the expectation of each piece to serve a function can feel limiting given her resources.
+While Emma continues to enjoy the creative challenge of making for her 'Off My Tree' homewares range, she finds the expectation of each piece to serve a function can feel limiting given her resources.

 Her current work focuses on form rather than function, embracing the unpredictability of wood and celebrating imperfection and texture.
 She works in a free, unstructured way, experimenting with different finishes or leaving the wood in its raw, natural beauty.